AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2.md

 The new baseline introduces significant improvements that make baseline management faster and easier to scale without changing how you work.
 Consider moving to the new baseline for:

 - **Improved performance and scalability:** The baseline data model and rendering behavior have been optimized to scale efficiently with large baselines, using incremental loading and a streamlined data structure to improve responsiveness.
-- **Stronger UI and backend consistency:**  baseline updates are reflected in the UI only after successful backend validation, ensuring that the displayed baseline state always represents persisted and validated data.
+- **Stronger UI and backend consistency:**  Any changes made to a baseline (such as version or dependency updates) are now reflected in the UI only after successful backend validation, preventing the creation of invalid baselines.
-- **Filtering, sorting, and navigation:** baselines support comprehensive filtering across multiple attributes, including document state, labels, file type, reference type, and GUID‑based search across the entire baseline.
+- **Filtering, sorting, and navigation:** Baselines support comprehensive filtering across multiple attributes, including document state, labels, file type, reference type, and GUID‑based search across the entire baseline.
 Pagination is supported for large baselines, with an option to include files that have no labels.
 - **Clear visibility into dependency impact:** Dependency impact (for added or removed dependencies) is displayed as a preview before version changes are applied, enabling you to review the changes before applying them.
 - **More flexible label management:** Labels can be moved between versions within a baseline, providing greater flexibility when managing labels across different topic versions.
 - **Deterministic editing and saving behavior:** baseline edits support row-level updates, load resource-intensive data (such as version trees and dependency differences) only during version updates, and complete save operations deterministically in a single step - reducing unexpected save failures and partial updates.